SiddAjriY2Jaccount/pokedex-flask/README.md

 # pokedex-flask
-This repository contains all the files and instructions to get your very own PokeDex up and running using Flask
+This repository contains all the files and instructions to get your very own PokeDex up and running using Flask.

 Pre-requisites: python3.6+, pip, venv (recommended)

-Demo can be found [here](http://pokedex-flask.herokuapp.com/)
+Demo can be found [here](http://pokedex-flask.herokuapp.com/).

 ![image info](./img/preview.png)